Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Presentation with CSS

-As mentioned earlier, Cascading Style Sheets was a technique invented to improve layout in web documents, instead of using presentational attributes in the markup.
+Cascading Style Sheets is a technique for improving layout in web documents, instead of using presentational attributes in the markup.
 It is bandwidth friendly, easy to read and very powerful.
 Web standards strongly support the separation of structure and presentation.

 When you develop sites it is highly recommended to validate your design.
 This can easily be done by using the CSS validator.